scalamolecule/molecule/README.md

-(work in progress)

 ![](project/resources/Molecule-logo.png)

-Molecule is a library to write type-inferred Scala code that translates to queries for multiple databases.
+Molecule is a library to write type-inferred Scala code that translates to queries for various databases.

 An sbt-molecule plugin generates boilerplate code from your domain data model definition so that you can write intuitive type-inferred queries with the words of your domain.

-- Works with [Datomic](http://www.datomic.com) and JDBC-compliant databases (and more to come)
+- Works with [Datomic](http://www.datomic.com) and [H2](https://h2database.com/html/main.html) (more JDBC-compliant databases to come)
 - Targets Scala 3.3, 2.13 and 2.12
 - Scala and Scalajs platforms
-- All 1300+ Datomic tests pass (jdbc module is wip)
+- SPI of 1300+ tests pass for Datomic and H2 databases
 - No macros
 - No complex type class implicits
 - Maximum type inference
 - Synchronous/Asynchronous/ZIO APIs
 - Nested data structures
-- Associative relationships (composites)
 - Validation
 - Pagination (offset/cursor)
 - Sorting
 - Subscriptions and more...

 Documentation at [scalamolecule.org](http://scalamolecule.org) still documents the old macro-based version of molecule but will be updated to the new version.
 Most concepts overlap.

-This Molecule library is a complete re-write of the old macro-base molecule library that is now archived in the molecule-old github repo.
-The old molecule library has been under active development for several years.

 ### Examples